Middle Class Rut: Biography

 Middle Class Rut opened for Social Distortion at the end of 2009, and Alice In Chains for the second half of their 2010 tour.
 They also opened for Them Crooked Vultures in Los Angeles, CA on April 14, 2010, and Las Vegas, Nevada on April 17, 2010.
 On October 4, 2010, Middle Class Rut released their full-length album, No Name No Color in the United States and November 22, 2010, in the UK.

 On October 30, 2010, Middle Class Rut opened for Chevelle's second night of the 10 Year Anniversary show at the Metro in Chicago, IL.
 Chevelle singer and guitarist Pete Loeffler is a fan of Middle Class Rut.

 On December 17, 2010, Middle Class Rut opened "The Night 89x Stole Christmas" show featuring Middle Class Rut, Sick Puppies and My Chemical Romance at the Fillmore in Detroit, Michigan.

 In February 2011, Middle Class Rut opened for 30 Seconds to Mars at the Main Street Armory in Rochester, New York.
 On May 21, 2011, Middle Class Rut opened "DC101 Chili Cook-Off" featuring Middle Class Rut, Paper Tongues, Neon Trees, Panic! at the Disco, Papa Roach, Seether and Weezer at RFK Stadium grounds in Washington, D.C.

 The band appeared on the 2011 Vans Warped Tour.

 Starting February 2012, Middle Class Rut co-headlined tour the United States with Chevelle and Janus.

 On April 26, 2013, Loudwire premiered the music video for the single "Aunt Betty".

 For Record Store Day 2014 the band released a limited edition 7" Factories/Indians featuring previously unreleased tracks.

 On September 18, 2015, Zack Lopez announced via the band's Facebook account that the band was on an indefinite hiatus, due to scheduling and recording purposes of the duo.

 On September 9, 2017, the band successfully completed a Kickstarter campaign to fund the third album.
-According to a post on the band's official Facebook page, the third album is estimated to be released in May 2018.
+According to a post on the band's official Facebook page, the third album was estimated to be released in May 2018.